zerovm/zerocloud/doc/Requests.md

 If you issue a POST with `X-Zerovm-Execute: 1.0` and any other content type the data will be interpreted as a script.
 Each script must contain a "shebang" line at the top (reminder: #! ).
-Shebang can either include a full path to the executable, or include a system image file name (see.
-Configuration.md) and a relative path to the executble inside the system image file.
+Shebang can either include a full path to the executable, or include a system image file name (see. `doc/Configuration.md`) and a relative path to the executable inside the system image file.

 - If you POST to /version/account the script will run on any available node and the result (stdout) will be sent back to you as 'text/plain'
 - If you POST to /version/account/container/object the script will be run with the object file as input (stdin) and the result (stdout) will be sent back to you as 'text/plain'